calebuharrison/CrystGLFW/README.md

 end
 ```

-CrystGLFW has much more to offer - check out the guides or the [docs](https://calebuharrison.github.io/CrystGLFW)!
+CrystGLFW has much more to offer - check out the [guides](https://calebuharrison.gitbooks.io/crystglfw-guide/content/)!

 ## Contributing